-What is a Security Deposit for Reservation Platforms Excluding Airbnb?
+What is a Security Deposit for Reservation Platforms (Excluding Airbnb)?

 Important Note About Airbnb

-If you are booking through Airbnb, you are not required to pay the deposit, as the platform manages the deposit directly.
+If you are booking through Airbnb, you are not required to pay the deposit, as the platform manages the deposit process directly.
 This article applies to all other reservation platforms excluding Airbnb.

-How Security Deposits Work on Booking Platforms (Except Airbnb)
+Security Deposits on Booking Platforms (Except Airbnb)

 Deposit Requirement